junxit/us-congress-bills-110/metadata.md

 - 2007-08-01 — Introduced in Senate
 - 2007-08-01 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2007-08-01 — Sponsor introductory remarks on measure.
 (CR S10621)
+- 2008-02-28 — Committee on Energy and Natural Resources Senate Subcommittee on Water and Power.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-376.
+- 2008-05-07 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-360.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-360.
+- 2008-06-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 792.